-Summary: Non-signatory Libya has expressed its support for the convention and interest in joining, but has not taken any steps towards accession.
-Libya has participated in several meetings of the convention, most recently in September 2016, and it voted in favor of a key UN resolution on the convention in December 2016.
+Summary: Non-signatory Libya has expressed interest in the convention, but has not taken any steps to accede to it.
+Libya has participated in several meetings of the convention, most recently in September 2016, and voted in favor of a key United Nations (UN) resolution promoting the convention in December 2017.

 Libya has not acceded to the Convention on Cluster Munitions.

-Libya has expressed its support for the convention and interest in joining, but has not taken any steps toward accession.
+Libya has expressed interest in joining the convention, but has not taken any steps to accede.
 Previously, in September 2012, Libya informed States Parties that it was “committed” to promoting the convention.

-Since December 2015, the UN recognized a Government of National Accord (GNA) in Libya that resulted from a UN-facilitated political process.
-However, the GNA’s functioning has been impaired by continued hostilities between two major factions to the political agreement that formed the GNA: the House of Representatives allied with General Khalifa Hiftar in the east of Libya, who commands the Libya National Army (LNA), and an alliance of militias known as the Libyan Dawn coalition that controls much of western Libya.
-In addition, numerous smaller militias also control or contest territory in certain parts of the country.
+Since December 2015, a Government of National Accord (GNA) resulting from a UN-facilitated political process has continued to function in Libya despite continued hostilities between two major factions to the agreement, namely the House of Representatives allied with General Khalifa Hiftar in the east of Libya, who commands the Libya National Army (LNA), and the alliance of militias known as the Libyan Dawn coalition that controls much of western Libya.
+Other parts of Libyan territory are controlled or contested by smaller militias.

 Libya has voted in favor of UNGA resolutions expressing outrage at the use of cluster munitions in Syria, most recently in December 2016.

 Libya is not party to the Mine Ban Treaty.
 It is also not a party to the Convention on Conventional Weapons.